-Your first appointment takes up to 55 minutes and gives me the opportunity to assess and evaluate how I can help you.
-This includes a short noting your medical history, assessing your posture and body mobility, carrying out relevant orthopaedic tests and treatment.
+Your first appointment takes up to 50 minutes and gives me the opportunity to assess and evaluate how I can help you.
+This includes a short noting your medical history, assessing your posture and body mobility, evaluating the state of your tissues, carrying out relevant orthopaedic tests and treatment.

 A thorough evaluation allows me to find the most likely reasons and sources of the problem and how it affects the surrounding tissues, structures, and the rest of your body.
-It also lets me rule out as many things as possible and work out the most appropriate treatment for you and which techniques to exclude (which might be in my opinion contraindicatory at this moment; for example – if you have inflammation in the deep tissues – typical massage may aggravate your symptoms).
+It also lets me rule out as many potential restrictions as possible and which techniques/approaches I should exclude at this moment (which might be in my opinion contraindicatory at this moment; for example – if you have inflammation in the deep tissues – typical massage may aggravate your symptoms).

 Based on my findings, knowledge, and experience, I create a treatment plan for you, including an estimate of how many treatment sessions we might need, which we can discuss after your treatment.

-As an Osteopath, I work in a regulated medical profession, so I have a responsibility to provide the highest standards of health and safety, help patients as much as I can, and, above all, do no harm.
+As an Osteopath, I work in a regulated medical profession (and I am fully and appropriately insured), so I have a responsibility to provide the highest standards of health and safety, help patients as much as I can, and, above all, do no harm.

-Your follow-up appointment takes 45 minutes and includes a very quick revision of how you’ve been (and how you are), as well as a short evaluation and assessment.
-The vast majority of your follow-up appointment time is a hands-on treatment (about 40 minutes).
+Your follow-up appointment takes 40 minutes and includes a very quick revision of how you’ve been (and how you are), as well as a short evaluation and assessment.
+The vast majority of your follow-up appointment time is a hands-on treatment.

 Your comfort and modesty are my priority.
 You will not need to undress fully for either your assessment or your treatment.
 Female patients are asked to wear shorts/yoga pants and a sports bra, while male patients are asked to wear boxers/shorts.